 - Low vitamin D levels

 - Fatigue after long periods of sitting or standing

 - The body that leans to one side

 - Slight limp or one leg that appears longer than the other

 - Ribs that stick out during a full forward bend

-To catch more cases before they become severe, many schools and pediatricians screen for scoliosis in children at the fifth- or sixth-grade level.
-The Scoliosis Research Society, American Academy of Pediatrics and American Academy of Orthopaedic Surgeons all recommend that girls get screened twice at ages 10 and 12 and boys get screened once at age 13 or 14.
+Many schools and pediatricians screen for scoliosis in children at the fifth- or sixth-grade level to catch more cases before they become severe.
+The Scoliosis Research Society, American Academy of Pediatrics, and American Academy of Orthopaedic Surgeons recommend that girls get screened twice at ages 10, and 12 and boys get screened once at age 13 or 14.

 Screenings typically involve a using forward bend test to look for abnormalities in the spine and posture.
 If visible symptoms are found, the next step is to see a doctor for diagnosis, which typically requires an x-ray.

 There are often few noticeable symptoms in the early stages of scoliosis.
 This can make it challenging to identify, but it also reflects that scoliosis need not be detrimental to your child’s health and well-being.
 If scoliosis is diagnosed correctly at a young age and treated adequately throughout a lifetime, your child should see no meaningful changes to their lifestyles and habits.
 They will still be able to perform the sports and activities they enjoy.
 They should suffer no serious complications (e.g., chronic back pain) as long as they develop a comprehensive treatment plan that they design with a knowledgeable spine specialist.

 The sooner treatment begins, the sooner your child can get back to their life.